mikhail-j/nully-comb/readme.md

 Where can I run this application?
 ---------------------------------

-Click the "Download ZIP" for a packaged .zip file.
-Locate the .zip file on your computer and rename it to .crx.
-Open the .crx file in Google Chrome.
+Download [Null Y-Combinator](https://github.com/mikhail-j/nully-comb/raw/master/bin/nullycomb.zip) and extract a .crx file that Google Chrome can open.

 Credits
 -------